timescale/docs/use-timescale/schema-management/triggers.md

 </Procedure>

-TimescaleDB supports the full range of triggers, including `BEFORE INSERT`, `AFTER INSERT`, `BEFORE UPDATE`, `AFTER UPDATE`, `BEFORE DELETE`, and `AFTER DELETE`.
+Timescale supports the full range of triggers, including `BEFORE INSERT`, `AFTER INSERT`, `BEFORE UPDATE`, `AFTER UPDATE`, `BEFORE DELETE`, and `AFTER DELETE`.
 For more information, see the [PostgreSQL docs][postgres-createtrigger].